 The Right Tools For The Right Project

 Before you reupholster anything, it’s nice to have the right tools for the right project.
-I was gifted this set from Mr. Honey Do a few years ago.
+I was gifted this set from my hubby a few years ago.
 Yes, I’m one of those silly girls that would rather have powers tool.
-Well, in addition to my paint brush.
-You can purchase one here through Amazon and have it shipped right to you front door step.
+Well, in addition to my paintbrush.
+You can purchase one here through Amazon and have it shipped right to your front doorstep.
 Just CLICK HERE!

 The Corner Fold

 Now here is the tricky part.
 Well, it really depends on the curve of the cushion.
-For this one, I simply stapled the fabric all the way together on the corners (see pic above) and then mad a flap and folded it over and secure it in place with the staple gun.
+For this one, I simply stapled the fabric all the way together on the corners (see pic above) and then made a flap and folded it over, and secure it in place with the staple gun.

 Chair cushions are the perfect reupholster job for anyone just starting out.
 It’s pretty simple and straightforward.